Policy 7400P2 - Procurement Methods Under a Federal Award

 2. The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation;

-3. The federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the RISE Charter School; or
+3. The federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the RISE Charter School;

 A cost or price analysis will be performed for noncompetitive proposals when the price exceeds 50,000 150,000.